erybakova/Interpolation_3D/README.md

 # Interpolation_3D
-Represents an approximation of a function of 2 variables x and y, defined into the parallelogram, by building the grid and defining Courant functions in the vertices.
+Represents an approximation of a function f of 2 variables x and y, defined into the parallelogram, by building the grid and defining Courant functions in the vertices.

 How to set the approximation area (parallelogram):